MeetVys/SIRDiseaseSimulation/README.md

 SIR stands for Susceptible, Infected , Recovered.
 Where a recovered person can not be re-infected.
 The project is made as assignment project graded by Prof. MVP , CSE ,IIT,Hyderabad.
+The project was individual assignment done durind month of May,2020.

 The project shows the use of file management, event management along with algorithmic approach to SIR Simulation using statistical analysis and priority assignment.
 It is written in C language and used custom Data-structure to increase efficiency both time-wise and memory-wise.
 The Project uses Graph , binary heap's array based implementation for event management.